trevorcousins/PSMCplus/README.md

 `python /home/<user>/PSMCplus/PSMCplus.py -in <infiles> -D <D> -b <b> -its <its> -o inference/final_parameters.txt -lambda_A_fg 1,1,5,5,5,5,5,1,1,1 | tee <logfile>`

 Default behaviour is to assume `lambda_A_fg` is 1 everywhere.
-See the tutorial for more information on this, especially for the decoding.
+See the [Inference Tutorial](https://github.com/trevorcousins/PSMCplus/blob/master/tutorial/Inference_tutorial.ipynb) for more information on this, especially for the decoding.

 -thresh
 Stop iterating the EM algorithm after the change in log-likelihood is less than thresh.